 The FLL Champion and winning team will be the team with the best score in the overall evaulation of all individual categories.
 The winning team serves as a role model for the FLL program.
 FIRST® LEGO® League is not only about building a robot and competing with others.
 In the beginning there is of course the robot but much more important is to work in a team and find solutions together.
 The FLL Champion is the highly renowned award honouring the four core elements of FLL – Robot Design, Research Project and Teamwork as well as the Robot Game.
 For the evaluation of the Champion only the best match from the three preliminary rounds counts.
 A team does not necessarily have to be qualified for the final rounds of the Robot Game to become FLL Champion.

 During the preparation the FLL Teams concentrate on two main topics: the Robot and the Research Project.
-At an FLL Tournament the teams will be evaluated in further categories – the team and its interactions with others will be considered as well.
+At an FLL Tournament the teams will be evaluated in a further category called "Teamwork" – the team and its interactions with others will be considered.
 The best teams of each category (Robot Game, Robot Design, Research, Teamwork – see each in the current season) will receive an award at the award ceremony at the end of a tournament day.

 To honour special teams the judges at FLL Tournaments have the chance to give out the Judges Award.
 The entire jury decides on this award.

 It could be given to teams that show outstanding endurance and do not give up even if the situations seems unresolvable.
 The awarded team is able to cope with very tricky situations by improvising, adjusting, clearing an obstacle out of the way, still performing exceptionally.